onurcalisir27/MPC-Project/README.md

 - [`InverseDynamicsController.m`](InverseDynamicsController.m): Inverse dynamics and uncertainty modeling.
 - [`InverseDynamicsISMMPCController.m`](InverseDynamicsISMMPCController.m): Combined MPC-ISM controller.
 - [`RobotSimulator.m`](RobotSimulator.m): Simulation and result visualization.
-- `MPC for Robot Manipulators with Integral Sliding Modes Generation.pdf`: Reference paper by Icremona, Ferrara, Magni in the IEEE/ASME Transactions on mechatronics
+- [`MPC for Robot Manipulators with integral Sliding Modes Generation`](MPC-ISM.pdf): Presentation on the original paper and our implementation with its results
 - Images: Block diagrams and error plots.

 ## Getting Started